ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+How to Make Ports Last Forever.
+A correspondent of the Western Rural
 says: I discovered many years ago that
 wood could be made to last longer than
 iron, in the ground, but thought the pro­